liegeandlief/whitelodge/README.md

 - The store's name (required).
 This should be a string and is the key by which the store will referenced from other parts of the application.
 All stores in an application should have different names.
 - The store's initial state (optional, defaults to `{}`).
 This should be an object.
 Preparation of the initial state should be completed before a store is initialised i.e. if preparation of the initial state relies on asynchronous data fetching then this data fetching should be completed prior to initialising the store - this applies both on the client and the server.
-- Where to store this store (optional, defaults to `window`).
-This should be an object which is available to all components subscribing to the store. **Important - all stores in an application should be stored in the same place.**
+- Where to keep this store (optional, defaults to `window`).
+This should be an object which is available to all components subscribing to the store. **Important - all stores in an application should be kept in the same place.**
 - Whether or not to log changes to this store's state to the console (optional, defaults to `false`).
 This should be a boolean.
 - The number of previous states to keep in the store's `previousStoreStates` property (optional, defaults to 1).
 This should be an integer greater than zero.

 The store should then contain methods for mutating its state.
 Mutation methods should update the store's state by calling `this.setStoreState` and passing it the new state object.
-This new state object is copied into the existing state using seamless-immutable's `Immutable.merge` function.
+This new state object is copied into the existing state using seamless-immutable's `merge` function.
 Once the store's state has been updated then its most recent previous state is available under the store's `previousStoreStates` property as the first object in the array.

 The store can also contain methods which do not mutate the state but do something with its current value and return the result of this operation (see the `sumAllItemsTotalQuantities` method in the class below).